byui-cit/cit470/ab2/README.md

 Students that achieve a passing grade with each of their team tasks and peer evaluations will pass the course with a C grade.
 Above-and-beyond tasks are projects that students may accomplish individually.
 There are eight Above-and-beyond opportunities in this course.

 ### Tools
-On one or more of your team's virtual machines, install <a href="https://www.wireshark.org/"  target="_blank">Wireshark</a>, a software utility for capturing and analyzing network traffic.
+On one or more of your team's virtual machines, install <a href="https://www.wireshark.org/"  target="_blank" rel="noopener">Wireshark</a>, a software utility for capturing and analyzing network traffic.
 - Wireshark features a Graphical User Interface application, useful for interactive packet-captures and packet-analysis.
 It also includes a terminal-based command-line utility, [tshark](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html){:target="_blank" rel="noopener"}, which complements Wireshark; for some tasks it is more practical than the GUI application.